How to Build a Girl 2020

 User Score

-Krissi refers her to D&ME, a London music paper seeking a rock critic, and Johanna submits a review of the Annie soundtrack.
-She is invited to interview at the D&ME offices, but arrives to learn the staff assumed her submission was a joke.
-Undeterred, she convinces them to give her a chance, so is assigned to cover the Manic Street Preachers in Birmingham.
+With a nudge from Krissi, she discovers D&ME, a London-based music magazine in need of a rock critic.
+Eagerly, she submits a review of the Annie soundtrack.
+However, when she arrives for an interview, she learns that the staff had assumed her submission was a joke.
+Nevertheless, her passion shines through as she persuades them to give her a chance, and she’s assigned to cover a live performance by the Manic Street Preachers in Birmingham.